Mobile app development used to be painful. In this post, I talk about how Expo changed that forever.

 We are going to leverage Expo Application Services for that.

-1. To use EAS, you will need to install the eas-cli package globally.
-Go to your terminal and run the following command.
+- To use EAS, you will need to install the

-2. Visit https://expo.dev and Sign up to start using EAS.
+- Visit https://expo.dev and Sign up to start using EAS.
 The free plan already includes everything you need if you are an indie hacker working on your own apps.

-4. Still in the terminal, navigate to your project's directory and run the eas build:configure command to configure your project to run on EAS build.
+command to configure your project to run on EAS build.
 Please follow this link if you want to learn more about this.
 After finishing this configuration.
-You will get a new eas.json file in the root directory of your current project.
+You will get a neweas.json

-6. If you are using iOS, you will need to register your iPhone device first.
+props.
+EAS will prompt you to specify them. - If you are using iOS, you will need to register your iPhone device first.
 This will only take you a minute.
-Run the eas device:create command and follow the instructions.
-You will get a link to open on your phone and install a required certificate.
+Run the

-7. Run the eas build --profile development --platform android or eas build --profile development --platform ios to generate your first build in the cloud.
+to generate your first build in the cloud.
 Expo will handle all the heavy lifting for you by creating the required certificates, signing your app for you, and starting building your app in the cloud.
-You'll get a link where you can follow the progress of your build.
+You'll get a link where you can follow the progress of your build. - After finishing building, you can download the apk (if you targeted Android) or copy the link to install your app on iOS.

 Submitting your app to the store